-The study of Science at St Margaret's develops the six overarching ideas of the Australian Curriculum in science: Patterns, order, and organization; Form and function; Stability and change; Systems; Scale and measurement, and Matter and energy.
-The curriculum at St Margaret's provides opportunities for students to develop an understanding of important scientific concepts and processes, the practices used to develop scientific knowledge, or science's contribution to our culture and society, and its application to our lives.
-The curriculum supports students in gaining an understanding of science and to develop skills to make informed decisions, and to participate in science-related careers if they wish.
+The study of Science at St Margaret's develops the six overarching ideas of the National Curriculum in science: patterns, order and organisation; form and function; stability and change; systems; scale and measurement; and matter and energy.
+The curriculum provides opportunities for students to develop an understanding of the important scientific concepts and processes, as well as the practices used to develop scientific knowledge, or science's contribution to our culture and society, and its application to our lives.
+The curriculum supports students in gaining an understanding of science to develop the necessary skills to make informed decisions, and so to participate in science related careers if they wish.